msmichellegar/redis-node-workshop/README.md

 It's important to note that every method takes a callback function as the final parameter.
 This will give you either an error or the response from your Redis client.
 If you're just adding data, the response won't be too useful.
 But if you're *fetching* data, this is where you'll find it.

 You'll need to put these methods inside your handlers.
-Inside your `/add` endpoint, write a Redis method adding the item to a Redis list (you'll have to get this data from the frontend, take a look in the request object as it should send in the payload from the form).
-Inside your `/display` endpoint, write a Redis method fetching all the data from your database list.
+Write a Redis method adding the item to a Redis list (you'll have to get this data from the frontend, take a look in the request object as it should send in the payload from the form).
+For displaying, write a Redis method fetching all the data from your database list.

 *Look at [the documentation for the npm module](https://github.com/NodeRedis/node_redis).
 It's unfortunately a little vague, but you can at least guess at how most methods work.*